 It’s interesting to note that Twitter campaigns with the #manspreading hashtag have also been linked with the women’s equivalent hashtag #shebagging.
 This shows that men are not the only culprits of taking up a little too much space on the subway!

-All this was quite humorous until haters started posting images of men spreading their legs on public transport in an effort to publicly shame them.
+All this was quite humorous until haters started posting images of men spreading their legs on public transport to publicly shame them.
 An example of this was when Tom Hanks was photographed while he was riding the subway and took up two seats.
 He later said on a talk show, “Hey Internet, you idiot!
 The train was half empty!
 It was scattered – there was plenty of room!”